awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent.md

 `'C:\ProgramData\Amazon\CodeDeploy'` for Windows Server instances\.

 You can use the **root\_dir** setting in the CodeDeploy agent configuration file to configure the directory's name and location\.
-For more information, see [CodeDeploy Agent Configuration Reference](reference-agent-configuration.md)\.
+For more information, see [CodeDeploy agent configuration reference](reference-agent-configuration.md)\.

 The following is an example of the file and directory structure under the root directory\.
 The structure assumes there are N number of deployment groups, and each deployment group contains N number of deployments\.